 Now lets make us a dip. 🙂

-You’ll need: Cinnamon, Canned Pumpkin, Cream Cheese, Ginger, and Powdered Sugar (sometimes called Confectioner’s Sugar).
+You’ll need: Cinnamon, Canned Pumpkin, Cream Cheese (here’s how to easily make homemade cream cheese), Ginger, and Powdered Sugar (sometimes called Confectioner’s Sugar).

 Place softened cream cheese and confectioner’s sugar in a bowl.